citizen-stig/storage_witness_delta_plaground/NOTES.md

 # 06.10

-    - Do another round of traits API simplification, if it is possible.
+ - +Do another round of traits API simplification, if it is possible.
     - Write tests to see edge cases
  - Remove extra method parameters from ForkTreeManager
  - Idea: Try to make Snapshot generic for snapshot ref instead of concrete implementation.
+ - + Do we need ForkTreeManager trait at all?
+Can we sov-runner use concrete implementation?
+   - Yes. sov-stf-runner should be generic and do not depend on concrete implementaiton